When to Break and Shake Grain Jars (And What Happens If You Do It Wrong)

 Rule of thumb: If you are only seeing a few small white spots, it is definitely too early.

-Shaking Too Late: Why It’s Less Effective
+Break and Shake Too Late: Why It’s Less Effective

 On the other end of the spectrum, waiting too long makes the jar harder to work with.
 Fully colonized jars become dense and rubber-like.
 They get very hard to break apart.